DanielSharkov/svelte-router/README.md

 </script>

 <!-- We assume that these props always exist,
-because we hard-code them into the router -->
+because we hard-coded them into the router -->
 <h1>{props.nav.title}</h1>
 <img src={props.picture} alt='Some beautiful picture'>
 ```